 The Shareholder's tax report

-All shareholders will receive the “Shareholder's tax report” at the same time as the tax report.
+All shareholders will receive the “Shareholder's tax report”.
 This report presents a summary of your shares in Norwegian private limited companies.
 The shareholder's tax report also includes foreign companies registered on Oslo Stock Exchange and equity certificates in Norwegian savings banks